ocaml-sf/learn-ocaml/README.md

 practically means that any instance of the app must provide its source code to its users.
 See [http://www.gnu.org/licenses/agpl-3.0.html].

-Lightly modified third party components ACE and ppx_metaquot are included, under their original licenses (respectively BSD and MIT).
+Lightly modified third party components ACE, ppx_metaquot and minimal are included, under their original licenses (respectively BSD, BSD and MIT).

 The OCamlPro logo images are (c) OCamPro.
 Redistribution is permitted, alteration requires prior written authorization by OCamlPro.